 Note the word “let.”
 The word of Christ is ready and willing to dwell in us.
 The only issue that remains is our volition.
 The word will indwell us if we let it.
 God manufactures the word of Christ in our hearts.

-There are some believers who think that when they get into a jam all they have to do is pray “Oh Lord, help me.”
-Others think that all they need to do is put their finger on a Bible verse and God will lead them.
-They give glowing testimonies of how in a time of duress they flipped open their Bible and put their finger on a verse that helped them.
+Some believers think that when they get into a jam, all they have to do is pray, “Oh Lord, help me.”
+Others think that all they need to do is put their finger on a Bible verse, and God will lead them.
+They give glowing testimonies of how in a time of duress, they flipped open their Bible and put their finger on a verse that helped them.
 The odds of doing that are about as good as loaded dice in a crap game.

 The Word of God needs to find lodgment in our souls.

 Most of us do not take the Word of God seriously.
 We play at it.
 We do not mark our Bible or memorize it.
 We do not make it a part of us.
-There are people who memorize hundreds of plays for a football game.
-Yet if we memorize a verse of Scripture we want a medal!
+Some people memorize hundreds of plays for a football game.
+Yet if we memorize a verse of Scripture, we want a medal!